 An implementation is permitted to extend the behaviour of toFixed for values of fractionDigits less than 0 or greater than 20.
 In this case toFixed would not necessarily throw RangeError for such values.

 NOTE The output of toFixed may be more precise than toString for some values because toString only prints enough significant digits to distinguish the number from adjacent number values.
-For example, (10000000000000128).toString() returns "10000000000000000000", while (10000000000000128).toFixed(0) returns "100000000000000128".
+For example,

 15.7.4.6 Number.prototype.toExponential (fractionDigits)